 The electronics are quite sophisticated and pretty well thought out.
 The reviews of Bionx are extremely favorable.
 Pretty much everybody say they have the best system going.
 The company is out of Canada.

 They have 3 different size batteries.
 They are all 48 volts, but their power in amperage varies providing a choice of 50 miles, 65 miles or 80 miles between charges.
-The one pictured below which fits under their rack is the middle one.
+At least that is their claim.
+In reality the distance is far less like maybe half.
+The battery pictured below which fits under their rack is the middle one.
 The largest battery mounts down low behind the seat alongside of the frame.

 Although with this battery mounted up under their rack means the weight is carried up high effecting the trike’s center of gravity and handling it also means that the battery is positioned so that it doesn’t get nearly as messed up from water, mud and other crud being splashed up on it like would happen if it were mounted down lower alongside the frame.
 Also having it higher makes it much easier to get at to charge it or remove it.